Renly Baratheon: Storylines

-Renly Baratheon is the youngest of the Baratheon brothers and Lord of Storm's End.
+Renly Baratheon is the youngest of the Baratheon brothers and the lord of Storm's End.
 He is described as handsome and charismatic, winning friends easily.
-Renly serves on Robert's council as Master of Laws.
-After Robert dies, Renly declares himself King of the Seven Kingdoms in A Clash of Kings, wins the support of the Baratheon bannermen as he is their Lord Paramount, and seals an alliance with House Tyrell by marrying Margaery Tyrell.
-Before he can march on the capital though, he hears Stannis is besieging Storm's End.
-Renly marches there, intending to kill his brother in battle, and turning down an offer to become Stannis' heir.
-Before the battle he is assassinated by a shadow conjured by Melisandre, though it is unclear if Stannis is aware of this or not.
+Renly serves on Robert's council as master of laws.
+After Robert dies, Renly declares himself King of the Seven Kingdoms in A Clash of Kings; wins the support of the Baratheon bannermen, as he is their lord paramount; and seals an alliance with House Tyrell by marrying Margaery Tyrell.
+Before he can march on the King's Landing, though, he hears Stannis is besieging Storm's End.
+Renly marches there, intending to kill his brother in battle, and turning down an offer to become Stannis's heir.
+Before the battle, he is assassinated by a shadow conjured by Melisandre, though it is unclear if Stannis is aware of this or not.